sadityakumar9211/medichain-hardhat/README.md

 6. Execute the plan.

 # SRS
-1. When a patient authorizes a doctor (using some system ***1***), the doctor can access the patients whole medical record including *vaccination*, *accident* *chronic disease*, *acute disease*.
+1. Only patient can access the his whole medical record including *vaccination*, *accident* *chronic disease*, *acute disease*.
-    1. The authorization is only valid for 2 days and the authorization get revoked automatically in 2 days and the patient has to reauthorize again.
+    1. He can show the details to doctor as and when he wants.
     2. The doctor is the direct dealing party with the patient.
 In this case if the doctor gets transferred then also for a particular treatment we can conveniently pinpoint the doctor.
-    3. With the authorization the doctor gets the write access too.
-He can add a new treatment plan or diagnostic details.
+    3. The doctor gets the write access.
+He can add a new treatment plan or diagnostic details in the patients database but he can only read the patient information if the patient shows him that.

 2. **Patient Login/ Authorization:** As this is going to be deployed to a public blockchain, EVM compatible chains preferably by design, the patients and doctors and hospitals and admin are all just a bunch of ***account addresses***.
 They are identified by account addresses which can be created basically out of the air and are unique.
 We will use metamask wallet to login user to the site on mobile or pc.